Joy Davidson: Singing career

 In 1976 Davidson created the role of Hannah Bilby in the world premiere of Carlisle Floyd's Bilby's Doll at the Houston Grand Opera.
 That same year she made her debut at the Lyric Opera of Chicago as Clarice in The Love for Three Oranges and her debut with the Metropolitan Opera as Adalgisa in Norma (opposite Shirley Verrett).
 She returned to Chicago in 1978 to create the role of Sin in the world premiere of Penderecki's Paradise Lost, which was subsequently seen at La Scala.
 In 1979 she created the title role in Garland Anderson's Soyazhe at the Central City Opera.

 Engagements in leading roles with opera houses internationally followed, including the Baltimore Opera, the Bavarian State Opera, Dallas Opera, the Dutch National Opera, the Edmonton Opera, the Fort Worth Opera, Opera Guild of Greater Miami (Carmen, opposite Franco Corelli and Norman Treigle in his last Escamillo, 1973), the Liceu, the Maggio Musicale Fiorentino (Agnese di Hohenstaufen, with Leyla Gencer, conducted by Riccardo Muti, 1974), the New Orleans Opera (Carmen), the Sofia National Opera, the Opéra National de Lyon, the Seattle Opera, the Teatro di San Carlo, the Teatro Regio Turino, the Teatro Nacional de São Carlos, Tulsa Opera, and the Welsh National Opera among others.

 Davidson's operatic farewell occurred in 1995, at the Florida Grand Opera, as Gertrude in Roméo et Juliette.

-Since then, she appeared in the plays MARIA, the Life and Loves of Maria Callas (by Alma H. Bond) and as the Nurse in the Euripides/Jeffers version of Medea.
+Later life and death

+Davidson founded the opera program at the New World School of the Arts in 1989.
+She taught there until her retirement in 2002.
+In 2008 she taught a masterclass at William Paterson University.

+In her later life she worked periodically as a dramatic actress.
+She portrayed Maria Callas in multiple plays at multiple locations; appearing as Callas in Terrence McNally's Master Class and Alma H. Bond's Maria: The Life and Loves of Maria Callas.
+In 2011 she portrayed the Nurse in the Florida Repertory Theatre's production of Euripides's Medea (Jeffers version).

+She died in Florida in February 2023.